kyma-project/cli/docs/03-03-examples-alpha.md

   kyma alpha deploy --components {COMPONENTS_FILE_PATH}
   ```

   `{COMPONENTS_FILE_PATH}` is the path to a YAML file containing the desired component list to be installed.
-In the following example, only these six components are deployed on the cluster:
+In the following example, only six components are deployed on the cluster:

   ```
-  defaultNamespace: kyma-system
   prerequisites:
     - name: "cluster-essentials"
     - name: "istio"
       namespace: "istio-system"
   components:
     - name: "testing"
     - name: "xip-patch"